EquitiesFirst and 14 Peaks' Nimsdai Purja Begin Epic Journey to Top of the World

 Disclaimer

+Equities First Holdings Hong Kong Limited ("EFH") is licensed in Hong Kong as a money lender under the Money Lenders Ordinance (Money Lender's Licence No. 2199/2021) and to carry on the business of dealing in securities (Type 1 licence) under the Securities and Futures Ordinance (CE No. BFJ407).
+This document is prepared by Equities First Holdings Hong Kong Limited and has not been reviewed by the Hong Kong Securities and Futures Commission.
 The foregoing is intended solely for qualified, accredited, professional investors, as may be required by law, and is not intended for, and should not be used by, persons who do not meet the relevant requirements.
-Information provided herein is for information purposes only and does not constitute an offer to sell (or solicitation of an offer to purchase) the securities or investments referenced herein, or provide any particular advisory services ("Offer").
+Information provided herein is for informational purposes only and does not constitute an offer to sell (or solicitation of an offer to purchase) the securities or investments referenced herein, or provide any particular advisory services ("Offer").
 Any Offer shall only be made through the relevant offering or other documentation which sets forth its material terms and conditions.
 The foregoing does not provide or purport to provide investment advice and has been prepared by the Company based on or derived from sources the Company reasonably believes to be reliable.
 The Company has not independently examined or verified the information provided herein and no representation is made that it is accurate or complete.
 Opinions and information herein are subject to change without notice.

 ©2022 Equities First Holdings Hong Kong Limited.
 All rights reserved